ojalaw/INTOL-MP1/TESTING.md

 - Form on the subscription page was not responsive in the way I orginally intended.
 - Images on the opportunity page were not responsive.
 - The nav bar was very cluttered on smaller screens meaning i needed to change the breakpoint for the collapsible navbar.

+I made the necessary changes by adding Bootstrap and adapting existing CSS to make the site more responsive for all screen sizes.